cyber-duckie/proxmox-vpn-stream/README.md

 This setup benefits from a future-proof architecture that allows adding LXC containers for Home Assistant, Frigate, and other home-automation services to the extent to which the underlying hardware can support it.

+⚠️ Disclaimer

+This project is for educational and personal use only.
+The author does not condone or encourage copyright infringement or violation of service terms.
+Users are responsible for complying with local laws and service agreements.

 ## 2. 🗺️Architecture Diagram (ASCII)
 ```